cilium/cilium/Documentation/architecture.rst

 Integration with Container Platforms
 ------------------------------------

-Cilium can be tightly coupled to a particular container platform like Docker or Kubernetes, which enables Cilium to perform network forwarding and security in a way that it well-integrated with the identity and service abstractions that are native to the container platform.
+Cilium can be tightly integrated to a particular container platform like Docker or Kubernetes, which enables Cilium to perform network forwarding and security in a way that it well-integrated with the identity and service abstractions that are native to the container platform.